Feline Leukemia Virus (FeLV) Treatment

 Zakk’s Diet

 I began doing research online and found information about what a healthy cat diet is supposed to be—and it was not your typical store-bought cat food.
-I learned about species-specific diets and how mimicking what a cat would eat in the wild is a healthy option.
+I learned about species appropriate diets and how mimicking what a cat would eat in the wild is a healthy option.

 I decided I would make his cat food, which is mostly a raw diet, and occasionally he got healthy treats.
 Feeding Zakk a healthy diet ending up being a life changing experience for him.